Documentation

 Add Bookmarks in the PDF

-Set the PDF to 100% in single page view (not scrolling).
+Set the PDF to “Zoom to Page Level” in single page view (not scrolling).

 Add each bookmark manually to the PDF.
 In addition to chapter titles, bookmark major sections (minimally: Cover Page, Title Page, and Copyright Page).

-• Open up the Bookmarks menu in the panel on the far left of your PDF.
-(If you do not see the menu, click on the gray bar with a right pointing arrow.
+• Open the Bookmarks menu in the panel on the far left of the PDF.
+(If the menu is not visible, click on the gray bar with a right pointing arrow.
 If the Bookmarks menu is not in this panel, right click and choose Bookmarks.)

-• Navigate to the first page for which you need to add a bookmark (this should be the cover page).
+• Navigate to the first page for which a bookmark is needed (this should be the cover page).

-• If your bookmark name should match something on the page (e.g.,the chapter title), highlight that text.
+• If the bookmark name should match something on the page (e.g., the chapter title), highlight that text.

 • Click on the New bookmark button and adjust the name if necessary.